State Transitions

 after the time of the infraction.
 Every entry in every unbonding delegation from the validator

-.
-The amount slashed is calculated from the InitialBalance
+is slashed by slashFactor.
+The amount slashed is calculated from the InitialBalance of the

 delegation and is capped to prevent a resulting negative balance.
 Completed (or mature) unbondings are not slashed.